SeaGirl-pj/Contact_List/README.md

-📇 Contact List Manager
-A simple and cozy contact list manager where you can add, remove, edit, and search your contacts with ease!

-✨ Features
-➕ Add Contacts – Add new contacts with proper validation and a personal description field.

-📝 Edit Contacts – Easily update any contact’s information, including name, number, and description.

-❌ Remove Contacts – Delete any contact you no longer need.

-🔍 Search Contacts – Find contacts using first name, last name, or phone number.

-✅ Number Validation – The app checks that phone numbers are correctly formatted before saving.

-🖊️ Contact Description – Add a custom note or description for each contact (e.g. how you met them, what they do, etc.).

-🖼️ User Interface – A beautiful, cozy, and beginner-friendly interface.

-💾 Data Storage – Contacts are saved in a simple .txt file, making the app lightweight and easy to maintain.

-📁 How It Works
-Launch the app.

-Add a new contact with:

-First Name

-Last Name

-Valid Phone Number

-Optional Description

-Use the search bar to find any contact by name or number.

-Edit existing contacts to keep their info up to date.

-Remove contacts you no longer need.

-All changes are saved automatically in a text file.

-🛠️ Tech Stack
-Python (or your preferred language)

-TXT file for database (no SQL or external database required)

-📌 Notes
-Make sure each phone number meets the required format or it won’t be saved.

-Descriptions help you remember more about each contact.

-Editing is simple and keeps your contact list accurate.

-The app is designed to be intuitive and comfortable for all users.

-📷 Screenshots
+# 📇 Contact List Manager

+A simple and cozy contact list manager where you can **add**, **remove**, **edit**, and **search** your contacts with ease!

+---

+## ✨ Features

+- ➕ **Add Contacts** – Add new contacts with proper validation and a personal description field.
+- 📝 **Edit Contacts** – Easily update any contact’s information, including name, number, and description.
+- ❌ **Remove Contacts** – Delete any contact you no longer need.
+- 🔍 **Search Contacts** – Find contacts using **first name**, **last name**, or **phone number**.
+- ✅ **Number Validation** – The app checks that phone numbers are correctly formatted before saving.
+- 🖊️ **Contact Description** – Add a custom note or description for each contact (e.g. how you met them, what they do, etc.).
+- 🖼️ **User Interface** – A beautiful, cozy, and beginner-friendly interface.
+- 💾 **Data Storage** – Contacts are saved in a simple `.txt` file, making the app lightweight and easy to maintain.

+---

+## 📁 How It Works

+1. Launch the app.
+2. Add a new contact with:
+   - First Name
+   - Last Name
+   - Valid Phone Number
+   - Optional Description
+3. Use the search bar to find any contact by name or number.
+4. Edit existing contacts to keep their info up to date.
+5. Remove contacts you no longer need.
+6. All changes are saved automatically in a text file.

+---

+## 🛠️ Tech Stack

+- Python (or your preferred language)
+- TXT file for database (no SQL or external database required)

+---

+## 📌 Notes

+- Make sure each phone number meets the required format or it won’t be saved.
+- Descriptions help you remember more about each contact.
+- Editing is simple and keeps your contact list accurate.
+- The app is designed to be intuitive and comfortable for all users.

+---

+## 📷 Screenshots

 ![1](https://github.com/user-attachments/assets/0f638d15-bccd-447d-881e-6ee40669ff41)
 ![2](https://github.com/user-attachments/assets/eb6d60fc-e3a2-4046-aba7-edcf8603c6b5)